How Much Does a New Kitchen Actually Cost?

 Even kitchens of similar size can land in very different price ranges depending on these choices.

-Before we dive in, keep in mind the following: YES, you can do a kitchen for less if it is very small, you're keeping existing countertops, and/or you're sticking with stock cabinet lines.
-There is no shortage of colors and styles in basic cabinet lines that offer the ability to flip or update a kitchen with minimized costs.
-For the majority of homeowners who are looking to maximize updates, especially when the kitchen is significantly dated - the following ranges are more applicable:
+Before we dive deeper, keep this in mind: YES, you can do a kitchen remodel for less if it's very small, you're keeping existing countertops, and/or you're sticking with stock cabinet lines.
+There are plenty of colors and styles in basic cabinet lines that can help you refresh or update your kitchen without breaking the bank.
+For most homeowners looking to maximize updates—especially if the kitchen is significantly dated—the following ranges are more applicable:

 Basic Kitchen Remodels: $20,000–$35,000

-Stock cabinetry or cabinet refacing - often builder grade or cabinet lines that offer minimized options (cabinet sizes, colors)
+Stock cabinetry or cabinet refacing—often builder-grade or cabinet lines that offer limited options (cabinet sizes, colors)

 Laminate or entry-level granite or quartz countertops